-9.1.3.1 Summary of Floodplains Within Segment 8
+9.1.3.1 Summary of Floodplains within Segment 4 and 5 - Package 3

-According to Federal Emergency Management Agency (FEMA) map services there are 7 FEMA flood hazard zones mapped in the vicinity of the Segment 8 Project Corridor.
-Floodplains are depicted on the Plan and Profile drawings (see Appendix C).
+According to Federal Emergency Management Agency (FEMA) map services there are FEMA flood hazard zones mapped in the vicinity of the Segment 6 Project Corridor.
+Floodplains are depicted on the on the Erosion and Sediment Control Plans (See Appendix C).

 Construction within FEMA designated floodplains has been avoided and minimized to the greatest extent practicable by the design of the Project within previously disturbed areas.
-Table 9-3 summarizes the flood zones identified along the Segment 8 alignment.
+Table 9.3 summarizes the flood zones identified along the alignment.